 Home ► Blog ► Foods Containing Diacetyl Pose Threat to Consumers

-Diacetyl is an organic compound found in foods and additives that is used for dairy flavoring.
+Diacetyl is an organic compound found in foods and additives that are used for dairy flavoring.
 Diacetyl is also found in brown flavors, such as caramel, butterscotch, and other sweeteners.
 Foods containing diacetyl can be found in a variety of products but is most commonly associated with popcorn because of the substance’s connection to “popcorn-lung” — Bronchiolitis obliterans.

 While diacetyl can be found naturally in some foods, it is most common in processed food products that contain flavoring additives.

 Diacetyl is most prevalent in processed foods that contain butter flavoring.
-It is used as a flavoring agent in butter, butter sprays, margarine, shortening, oil, oil sprays and other butter flavored substances.
+It is used as a flavoring agent in butter, butter sprays, margarine, shortening, oil, oil sprays and other butter-flavored substances.
 If a product is advertised as having “buttery flavor,” then that product likely contains diacetyl.
 These products commonly include: